xinyuwenX/CSUF_CPSC362/README.txt

 make us feel really hard when we keep doing our next project, it is really hard for debugging, we using at least 90% of the time in debugging.
-3.The Merge function still not working really well, when we doing our Merge function, we split the code into many sub-function, find_grandma, get,grandma, trace(trace the path), get_manifest_different_brunch, get_manifestname, get_manifest_name_same_brunch. the big confusing problem is that we can test it sepreatly in own function, but we when combine all the function into Merge function, it crash.
+3.The Merge function still not working really well, when we doing our Merge function, we split the code into many sub-function, find_grandma, get_grandma, trace(trace the path), get_manifest_different_brunch, get_manifestname, get_manifest_name_same_brunch. the big confusing problem is that we can test it sepreatly in own function, but when we  combine all the function into Merge function, it crash.